octimot/StoryToolkitAI/README.md

 Yes, the tool runs locally and there's no need for any additional account to transcribe, index video or search.
 These features will always be free as long as your machine supports them without external services.

-The only feature that now requires external services is the Assistant which relies on OpenAI API or storytoolkit.ai API.
+The only feature that now requires external services is the Assistant when you want to use on external LLM providers (OpenAI etc.).
+However, you can run local LLMs too!

 We rely on the support of our [Patreon members](https://www.patreon.com/StoryToolkitAI)!
 If you want to support development and get access to new features earlier, check out our [Patreon page](https://www.patreon.com/StoryToolkitAI).